The Company is a data controller and is responsible for operating the website and for your personal data at all times. Our contact details are:

 Request the transfer of your personal information to another party.

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact [EMAIL, position or department] in writing.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact email@example.com or send your request in writing to the Company’s registered address.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we could refuse to comply with your request in these circumstances.
 We will respond to your request according with the applicable legal requirements.